ahmadbky/ezmenulib/README.md

 Hello there!
 --> Give your name
 >> Ahmad
 --> Give a number
 >> 1000
 --> Select a number:
 1 - 0
 2 - 1
 3 - 2
 >> 2

-hello Ahmad, you entered 1000 and you selected 1.
+hello Ahmad, you entered 1000 and you selected the amount: 1.
 ```

 ## Documentation